-- Press Setup 1. - Touch Preference (2-2).
-2. - Set ORL to one of the following.
-3. - Cursor A The ORL is calculated from the reflected power at Cursor A position. - Origin The ORL is calculated from the reflected power at the connection point of ACCESS Master. - Full Trace The ORL is calculated from the reflected power calculated from the entire waveform. - Set End Event for ORL Calculation to either of the following.
-4. - Include Includes the reflection in Far-End events when calculating the ORL. - OMIT Not Includes the reflection in Far-End events when calculating the ORL. - Press Setup 5. - 6.
+- 1. Press Setup - up 🥙. - 2.
+Touch Preference (2-2). - 3.
+Set ORL to one of the following. - Cursor A The ORL is calculated from the reflected power at Cursor A position. - Origin The ORL is calculated from the reflected power at the connection point of ACCESS Master. - Full Trace The ORL is calculated from the reflected power calculated from the entire waveform. - 4.
+Set End Event for ORL Calculation to either of the following. - Include Includes the reflection in Far-End events when calculating the ORL. - OMIT Not Includes the reflection in Far-End events when calculating the ORL. - 5.
+Press Setup 🚱 - 6.
 Touch Trace. - 7.
 Touch Loss Mode on the second page of the softkeys. - 8.
 Set ORL.
 Proceed to Step 14 when Full Trace is set in Step 3. - 9.
-Place Cursor B to the noise level position at the end of trace. - Move Cursor A to the position of measurement (backscatter level after the entrance reflection) by touching the panel or turning the rotary knob. - 11.
+Place Cursor B to the noise level position at the end of trace. - 10.
+Move Cursor A to the position of measurement (backscatter level after the entrance reflection) by touching the panel or turning the rotary knob. - 11.
 Touch Calc ORL on the third page of the softkey.